Tuna Wahoo Charters

 Length: 10" - 28"

 The Hardhead Sea Catfish (Ariopsis felis) is a distinctive saltwater species belonging to the order Siluriformes and family Ariidae.
-Also known as Saltwater Catfish or simply Hardhead, this species is one of four under the Ariopsis genus and is closely related to the Gafftopsail Catfish.
-The fish features an elongated, scale-free body with a forked caudal fin, four barbels under its chin, and coloration that ranges from dirty gray on top with occasional green or blue tones to white underneath.
-In West Palm Beach waters this November, anglers frequently encounter these hardy fighters around inshore structure and nearshore areas.
+Also known as Saltwater Catfish or simply Hardhead, this resilient fish is one of four species under the Ariopsis genus and shares habitat with its close relative, the Gafftopsail Catfish.
+In West Palm Beach waters this July, anglers frequently encounter these hardy fighters in shallow inshore areas and around structure.

 Hardhead Sea Catfish Overview